mesh-dynamics/api-studio/MobileIron/README.md

 pip3 install -r requirements.txt
 ```

+2. Edit `config.py` and update the namespace for which you want to generate envoy filters.

-2. (Optional) Edit `templates/services` file and add the name of deployments for which you want to generate envoy filters and change value of `service_file_provided` in config.py to `yes`.
+3. (Optional) Edit `templates/services` file and add the name of deployments for which you want to generate envoy filters and change value of `service_file_provided` in config.py to `yes`.

-3. Run script to fetch deployments, lables and generate Meshdynamics record filters.
+4. Run script to fetch deployments, lables and generate Meshdynamics record filters.
 ```
 ./prepare_and_deploy_mesh_filters.py
 ```